 Clients can query a resource directly to determine the actions that are available as well as valid parameter values for those actions.
 Some parameter information may require the client to examine the Redfish Schema corresponding to the resource.
+The resource may provide a separate ActionInfo resource to describe the parameters and values supported by a particular instance or implementation.
+The ActionInfo resource is specified using the "@Redfish.ActionInfo" annotation, containing a URI to the ActionInfo resource for the action.

-For instance, if a Redfish Schema document http://redfish.dmtf.org/schemas/v1/ComputerSystem_v1.xml defines a Reset action in the ComputerSystem namespace, bound to the ComputerSystem.v1 0 0.Actions type, such as this example:
+For instance, if a Redfish Schema document http://redfish.dmtf.org/schemas/v1/ComputerSystem\v1.xml defines a Reset action in the ComputerSystem namespace, bound to the ComputerSystem.v1 0 0.Actions type, such as this example: